HTTP response status codes

 -

 This response code means that the URI of requested resource has been changed temporarily.
-Further changes in the URI might be made in the future.
-Therefore, this same URI should be used by the client in future requests.
+Further changes in the URI might be made in the future, so the same URI should be used by the client in future requests.

 303 See Other